Plaid Component

 Configure the Map Keys Operator

-The Map Keys operator references values from the Data Table, making the data easier to read.
+The Map Keys operator references values from the Data Table component, making the data easier to read.

 1. | Drag and drop a Map Keys operator onto your Data Workflow canvas. |